 Adobe is a member of the Business Software Alliance ("BSA").
 The BSA is a company that hunts down software piracy cases and seeks settlements with companies that have been using unlicensed software.
 Their demands tend to be rather large, and many times in the six-figure range.
 BSA has been very quiet for the last few years, but we have seen them pop up in a few cases here and there.
 Recently, we have seen an audit demand letter from BSA dealing with the alleged unlicensed usage of Adobe software.
 The letter does not actually accuse the business owner of infringement but asks them to conduct an audit and fill out a "declaration of compliance."
 If you receive one of these letters, call our office to discuss them before you reach out to them.
 We can discuss any shortages your company may have of products like Acrobat Pro, Photoshop, Illustrator, InDesign, Lightroom, and Premiere Pro (see more products below).
 We have helped several hundred companies, from small to large survive legal audits.
 Call us at (877) 276-5084 or fill in our contact form below, or hit the "chat" button at the bottom right of this page.

 In general, Adobe's software is licensed, not sold, from inception.
-In order to have validly licensed software you will need to show a proper “chain of title” so to speak.
-Meaning, you need to show you or your company purchased (“licensed”) their software from a valid and authorized source.
+In order to have validly licensed software, you will need to show a proper “chain of title,” so to speak.
+Meaning you need to show you or your company purchased (“licensed”) their software from a valid and authorized source.
 If you cannot show that title has passed from Adobe to any distributor, for example, Adobe may find this to be infringing and may come after you.
-I have found dealing with them that they can be VERY aggressive so dealing with them on your own, or with inexperienced counsel can prove to be a costly mistake.
+I have found dealing with them that can be VERY aggressive, so dealing with them on your own or with inexperienced counsel can prove to be a costly mistake.

 According to the Adobe website (Adobe/Genuine):